 This is a medieval fantasy.
 On the two main continents, Erub and Aran, are two Empires, Juraedon and Kilae.
 These empires are decentralized to the utmost, and barely hold on to their power.
 There is a unified church, though there are many pagan superstitions and beliefs that pervade the world — both in the common mind and in reality.
 State and Church have their faults, but most would consider them good things.
 Certainly they are both rotten and corrupt, but it is hard to imagine a good life despite them.

 Monsters are present but rare.
 The sentient races are the standard D&D races: Humans, Elves, Dwarfs, Halflings, Gnomes, Tieflings, Half-orcs, and Half-elves.
 Humans dominate the world; the elves fade from the world; the Dwarfs are recluse and their cousins, the Gnomes, hide with them; Halflings are the same as ever, happy and full; Tieflings and Half-orcs are treated more fairly and tolerably ever since the founding of the empires two and a half hundred years ago.
 Once they were considered total abominations, now only the commoners still hold to these beliefs.
-Ecclesiastical education has done wonders elucidating the urbane.
+Ecclesiastical education has done wonders.

 Half-elves have only begun to exist in noticeable numbers in the past few hundred years, for lore reasons.